Medvedev91/timeto.me/README.md

 ### Practice

 Try to start a new activity.
-To do so, back to the home screen, tap the timer at the bottom left, tap "Work" and start the timer.
+So, back to the home screen, tap the timer at the bottom left, "Work" and start the timer.

 <p float="left">
   <img src="https://raw.githubusercontent.com/medvedev91/timetome/main/android_app/src/main/res/drawable/readme_timer_practice_1.jpg" width="150" />